 Quickstart Guide for offloading Veeam Cloud Tier backups to Backblaze B2 with immutability

 Backblaze is a proud partner of Veeam and is fully compatible with Veeam Cloud Tier.
 Additionally, Backblaze is certified as Veeam Ready - Object and Veeam Ready - Object with Immutability.
-Immutability is an important part of protecting backups from threats such as ransomware or stolen credentials by ensuring your backed up data is safe and secure for a specified timeframe.
+Immutability is an important part of protecting backups from threats such as ransomware or stolen credentials by ensuring your backup data is safe and secure for a specified timeframe.

 This guide will walk you through how to set up B2 Cloud Storage as part of a Scale-Out Backup Repository with Immutability in Veeam using our S3 Compatibility API.
 To protect against ransomware, Backblaze strongly recommends all Veeam customers to enable immutability when offloading their backups to Backblaze B2 using Cloud Tier.